Self-love is an important part of self-care. When you’re ready to reset and recharge, you can use these tips as inspiration to love yourself more.

 6. Go screen free

 Take a break from your screens and put your phone into “do not disturb” mode.
-No notifications, no outside noise, and no distractions could equal just the peace you need.
+No notifications, no outside noise, and no distractions could equal peace of mind and self-love.

 7. Give yourself permission to say ‘no’